benmaier/epipack/docs/devguide/gillespie.rst

 =================

 In principle, temporal networks lead to rate functions that change as step functions.
-Vestergaard and Génois have used this to come up with a fast simulation algorithm for temporal networks:
+Vestergaard and Génois have used this circumstance to come up with a fast simulation algorithm for temporal networks:

 "Temporal Gillespie algorithm: Fast simulation of contagion processes on time-varying networks".
 C.L.
 Vestergaard & M. Génois.